 For some, divorce is necessary.
 But, for most, it should only be considered when all other options have been explored and exhausted.
 Have you done the work?

-The Clear Headed Divorce: The decision to divorce should be made with a sober headset, understanding that it will be a difficult process.
+The Clear-Headed Divorce: The decision to divorce should be made with a sober mindset, understanding that it will be a difficult process.
 A neutral therapist or kind ear can help.
 It's a big fork in the road.

 Just know that like many things, divorce has a beginning, middle and end.
 Know that although divorce entails pain and grief, it often eases up over time.